The boundary method for semi-discrete optimal transport partitions and Wasserstein distance computation: Numerical results

 The computations above all assume that the ground cost function is a norm.
 However, the boundary method works equally well on much more general ground cost functions.
 Three examples are shown in \fref{f:odd_norms}.

-\fsubref{f:odd_norms}{f:norm2sq} shows the result given by $\ell_2^2$.
-Because $\ell_2^2$ is not a norm, we were only able to make the most general mathematical claims regarding its behavior.
+\fsubref{f:odd_norms}{f:norm2sq} shows the result given by the squared $2$-norm.
+Because the squared $2$-norm is not itself a norm, we were only able to make the most general mathematical claims regarding its behavior.
 However, the boundary method has no trouble with it.
-In fact, its convergence behavior is practically identical to that of the norms $\ell_1$ and $\ell_2$.
+In fact, as \sref{s:Was_unknown} indicates, its convergence behavior is practically identical to that of the $p$-norms.

+When $0 < p < 1$, the $p$-norm formula can still be applied, even though the resulting function does not satisfy the triangle inequality.
+Formally, one has

-As \fsubref{f:odd_norms}{f:norm0.5} illustrates, even $\ell_{p}$ costs with $p<1$ can be approximated; when $p<1$, the regions become discontinuous, as typified by the ``spikes'' on the exterior walls.
+As \fsubref{f:odd_norms}{f:norm0.5} illustrates, even these ``$p$-function'' transport problems can be approximated.
+However, when $p<1$, the regions become discontinuous and disconnected, as typified by the ``spikes'' on the exterior walls.
 (The spike on the lower right is part of the region coupled with $\vc{y}_3$, while the other four spikes are coupled with $\vc{y}_2$.)
-Note that $\ell_{1/2}$ is a concave function.
-Such functions are directly applicable to transport problems involving economies of scale; e.g., see~\cite{Gangbo1996a}).
+Note that the ${1/2}$-function is concave.
+Such functions are directly applicable to transport problems involving economies of scale; e.g., see~\cite{Gangbo1996a}.

-\fsubref{f:odd_norms}{f:mix-norm02} shows a ground cost function defined as a polynomial combination of $\ell_p$ functions with positive coefficients: $c = 4\ell_2^{28/5} + 61\ell_{1/2}$.
-This function is neither convex nor concave, changing behavior with distance.
+\fsubref{f:odd_norms}{f:mix-norm02} shows a ground cost function defined as a polynomial combination of $p$-functions with positive coefficients:

+This function, like many other ``$p$-polynomial'' functions, is neither convex nor concave, changing behavior with distance.